ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ![user3](/assets/img/Posts/Travel/user3.png)

-Now Let's create a SSH key for user `lynik` add the `sshPublicKey` attribute and put our SSH key there:
+Let's create a SSH key for user `lynik` add the `sshPublicKey` attribute and put our SSH key there:

 ```shell
 cfx:  ~/Documents/htb/travel